 Photography: © Beholdr.
 Photo by Greg Navarro.

-This is a museum founded with a purpose and soul.
-A mission to advance art history and visual literacy at NYU.
+This is a museum founded with a purpose and soul: a mission to advance art history and visual literacy at NYU.
 It started in 1927 as the Museum of Living Art, and was the first American institution to exhibit works by Picasso, Léger, Miró, Mondrian, and Arp.
 In 1974, it was renamed after philanthropist Abby Weed Grey, who donated a groundbreaking collection of modern art from Asia and the Middle East.
 After decades on Washington Square, it relocated to Cooper Square in 2024, adding glorious new spaces to better showcase the permanent collections and rotating exhibitions.

 Want to know where art is headed next?
 Here are the ones to watch.